matrixmul/lv16-block-encoding/README.md

   node matrixmul.js preflight --help node matrixmul.js package --help

 Only edit files under src/matmul/.
-Do not rely on changes to benchmark.json, matrixmul.js, challenges/target_16q.json, src/util/*, Cargo.toml, Cargo.lock,
-score.json, or generated dist/* artifacts; those are infrastructure or local outputs and are not accepted as contender edits.

 Optimize src/matmul/mod.rs so it generates a valid OpenQASM 3.0 circuit with an allowed declared width from 17 through 42, supported gates only, and lower